-2. Exercises - Students will complete three "learn-by-doing" exercises designed to provide hands-on practical knowledge of computer technology and to assist in the development of basic computer skills.
+Slide Share - After your presentation, please upload your presentation slides in order to make these materials available to the seminar.
+Slides may be uploaded (preferably in pdf format) to the Discuss/Share" space on course Blackboard page.2.
+Maker Exercises - Students will complete four "learn-by-doing" exercises designed to provide hands-on practical knowledge of digital media technology and to assist in the development of basic computer/digita media skills.
 These exercises will be developed, executed, and evaluated during specially designated class meetings.
 Students who are absent for these lab sessions, will need to complete the work on their own outside class and present the results to the instructor no later than 1 week after the scheduled lab session.

 - Web Content - Use the core technology of the web--HTML--to produce basic Internet applications.

-- Mashup - Use audio processing and editing tools to create an original digital remix.
+- Remix - Use audio processing and editing tools to create an original digital remix.